Universal limitation of quantum information recovery: symmetry versus coherence: Main results

-It is critical to comment on what happens if the symmetry is lost in the system.
-One can discuss the degree of violation of the symmetry, by defining the operator $Z:=U(X_A+X_B)U^{\dagger}-(X_{A'}+X_{B'})$ and the quantity $\calD_Z$ which is the difference between the maximum and the minimum eigenvalues of the operator $Z$.
-Then, the dynamical fluctuation term in the relations \eqref{SIQ1} and \eqref{SIQ2} is replaced by a modified function which becomes small when the degree of violation is large (see the supplementary information \ref{v-symmetry}).
-For instance, the relation (\ref{SIQ1}) is modified as the inequality $(\SA-2\calD_Z)/[2(\sqrt{\calF}+4\Delta_{+}+\calD_Z)]\le\delta $.
-When the violation of symmetry is large, the numerator becomes negative, which implies that the inequalities reduce to trivial bounds.
+It is critical to comment on what happens if the symmetry is violated.
+One can discuss the degree of violation of the symmetry, by defining the operator $Z:=(X_A+X_B)-U^{\dagger}(X_{A'}+X_{B'})U$ and its variance $V_Z:=V_{\rho_A\otimes\rho_B}(Z)$.
+Then, the dynamical fluctuation term in the relations \eqref{SIQ1} and \eqref{SIQ2} is replaced by a modified function which becomes small when the degree of violation is large (see Supplementary Material Supp.$\rm V II$).
+For instance, the relation (\ref{SIQ1}) is modified as the inequality $(\SA-V_Z)/[2(\sqrt{\calF}+4\Delta_{+}+3V_Z)]\le\delta $.
+When the violation of \g{the} symmetry is large, the numerator becomes negative, which implies that the inequalities reduce to trivial bounds.
 Hence, the meaningful limitations provided above exist due to the existence of symmetry.
-Namely, symmetry hinders the quantum information recovery.